 Our faculty conduct advanced clinical and basic science research in areas such as brain and spinal cord injury, stroke, bone and mineral metabolism and EMG.
 We’re a leader in clinical applications of rehabilitative care and neurorecovery for diverse neurological conditions, including Parkinson’s disease and movement disorders, stroke and brain and spine injury.
 Our breakthroughs include life-changing technologies such as Neurobridge — a brain implant that enabled a quadriplegic man to move his hand with the power of his thoughts.

-The Department of Physical Medicine and Rehabilitation offers a residency program and 2 fellowships: Neurologic Occupational Therapy Fellowship and Pediatric Rehabilitation Medicine Fellowship.
+The Department of Physical Medicine and Rehabilitation offers a residency program and 3 fellowships: Neurologic Occupational Therapy Fellowship, Pediatric Rehabilitation Medicine Fellowship and Cancer Rehabilitation Fellowship.

 Research and Clinical Trials

 The Department of Physical Medicine and Rehabilitation is leading the way with its research and clinical trials.

 The Ohio State University Department of Physical Medicine and Rehabilitation has a large and diverse faculty.